Skip Ribbon Commands

 4. Stay committed to continuing treatment while they breastfeed.

-The AAP has strongly supported breastfeeding for decades and now supports parental infant feeding choices in people with HIV who are on successful treatment.
+The AAP has strongly supported breastfeeding for decades and now support parental infant feeding choices in people with HIV who are on successful treatment.
 All healthcare professionals should support the family's decision to breastfeed or not breastfeed.

 More information